 How do I pay for a subscription?

-We accept all major credit cards and debit cards via our secure online payment system run by Stripe.
-You do not need an account with Stripe to purchase a subscription; simply enter your credit card information directly on our secure subscription page, create your account, and receive access to our content immediately!
+All major credit cards and debit cards are accepted via the site’s secure online payment system run by Stripe.
+You do not need an account with Stripe to purchase a subscription.
+Simply enter your credit card information directly on the ‘Subscribe’ page, create your account, and receive immediate access to the site’s paywalled content!

 Do you offer any coupon codes for subscriptions?

-How can I receive a refund on my subscription?
+Can I get a refund on my subscription?

 Does the site have any free content?